 According to people in the know, Google’s India e-commerce plans have been in the works for close to one year, but “rather secretively’’.
 The initiative, being spearheaded by Caesar Sengupta, who leads product management at the global headquarters, is likely to test the e-commerce launch in India before going to other emerging markets, sources pointed out.

 In the run up to the likely launch of ecommerce, Google has taken steps to understand the universe it wants to get into.
 For instance, it has been associated with some 2,000 workshops helping the company to identify sellers on its e-commerce platform.
 It has also partnered with business chambers for digital programmes.
 Many pilots are being scaled up to meet the ecommerce target, a source pointed out.
-Also, more than 15,000 sellers have been identified for the platform.
+Also, more than 15,000 sellers have been identified for the Google e-commerce platform.
 In fact, Tez, a payment app under the Google umbrella, was launched with the idea of populating the seller database, a source said.

 Leaving nothing to chance, Google has sketched out its rural plan as well.
 Mainly through its ‘Saathi’ initiative.
 Through 48,000 saathis across rural India, Google wants to offer assisted shopping till the masses are comfortable with the process.